awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### RDS API<a name="AuroraMySQL.Managing.Backtrack.Disabling.API"></a>

-To disable the Backtrack feature for a DB cluster using the Amazon RDS API, use the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) action\.
+To disable the Backtrack feature for a DB cluster using the Amazon RDS API, use the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) operation\.
 Set the `BacktrackWindow` value to `0` \(zero\), and specify the DB cluster in the `DBClusterIdentifier` value\.